The Wedge Table is Closed until Further Notice

 We opened the Wedge Table in 2015 as a place for our community to gather together and enjoy food.
 With COVID-19, what it means for the community coming together has changed.
 And with these changing conditions, we have seen increased challenges in running the Table.

-TCCP’s leadership and board have decided to close the Wedge Table through 2020.
+TCCP’s leadership and board have decided to close the Wedge Table through 2020 with an update after the new year in late spring of 2021.
 The last day of business will be July 19.
-Over the next six months we will be working to re-imagine the space and determine how it can best serve our owners and the community.
+Over the next six to twelve months we will be working to re-imagine the space and determine how it can best serve our owners and the community.
 A big thank you to all the staff who have worked there over the years and all the customers who have supported it.

 Frequently Asked Questions

 Why are we temporarily closing the Wedge Table?